 The long love affair between Fox News and Trump may be over.
-Here’s how it ended last week.
+Here’s how it all soured last week.

 “Lawsuits, schmawsuits,” scoffed Fox’s politics editor, Chris Stirewalt, assessing the Trump campaign’s threats of legal challenges over the election results.
 “We haven’t seen any evidence yet that there’s anything wrong.”
 Baier, Fox’s nightly news anchor for the past decade, repeatedly pushed back against claims of voter fraud leveled by Trump allies.
 And when correspondent Eric Shawn was asked Friday by host Dana Perino about Trump allegations that GOP poll watchers were being blocked in Philadelphia, he responded, “That’s not true.
 That’s not true.
 That’s just not true.”

 “To come out and say that there is voter fraud . . . to make a statement about an election being stolen or an election being rigged, that can be a dangerous statement,” said Jedediah Bila, a co-host of “Fox & Friends Weekend.”
-“I haven’t seen any evidence”
+“I haven’t seen any evidence.”

 Arnon Mishkin, the Fox News analyst who called Arizona for Biden, is under attack from the Trump campaign